DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 # Known Bugs

 ## Resolved
 - Physical device testing with ios devices, iphone6, iPhone11 and iPad showed navigation links to display on the left hand side of the screen instead of the right side.
 Windows laptop using Chrome, Edge and Firefox all displayed the links correctly on the right hand side of the screen.
 Dev Tools also displayed the links on the right when testing ios devices, iphone5, iPhone6/7, iPad.
-Trouble shooting was carried out trying safari ios specific prefixes and using [CSS auto prefixer](https://autoprefixer.github.io/).
-The issue was eventually found, with assistance from the Slack community, to be caused by incorrectly using "end" instead of "flex-end" for the justify-content line of code being applied to position the navigations un-ordered list.
+- Trouble shooting was carried out trying safari ios specific prefixes and using [CSS auto prefixer](https://autoprefixer.github.io/).
+- The issue was eventually found, with assistance from the Slack community, to be caused by incorrectly using "end" instead of "flex-end" for the justify-content line of code being applied to position the navigations un-ordered list.

 ![screen shot of nav ul-list](docs/readme-images/nav-list.png)

 - Physical device testing on mobile phones showed that some pages overflowed to the left and right when scrolling.
-This was debugged using chrome extension [unicorn revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) and found to be the width of the nav ul extending outside the width ofthe display screen.
-Setting the width and max-width of the navigation un-ordered list fixed the issue for protrait diplay.
+- This was debugged using chrome extension [unicorn revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) and found to be the width of the nav ul extending outside the width ofthe display screen.
+- Setting the width and max-width of the navigation un-ordered list fixed the issue for portrait diplay.
-Further width adjustment to the body paragraphs fixed the issue for landscape display.
+- Further width adjustment to the body paragraphs fixed the issue for landscape display.

 ![screen shot of nav ul-list](docs/readme-images/nav-list.png)

-- During physical device/browser testing Safari ios mobile did not render the icons in the timetable correctly.
+- During physical device/browser testing, Safari ios mobile did not render the icons in the timetable correctly.
 All other browsers displayed the icons correctly.

 ![screen shot of timetable bug](docs/readme-images/timetable-bug-new.png)

 - A fix was found on Stackoverflow.
-A variation selector of \fe0e was added with the css entity to specify it as text not as (default) emoji.
-Implementing the variation selector resolved the issue.
+- A variation selector of \fe0e was added with the css entity to specify it as text not as (default) emoji.
+- Implementing the variation selector resolved the issue.

 ![screen shot of timetable fix](docs/readme-images/timetable-fix-new.png)